Tropico 5: Campaign and strategy

 Tropico 5, in the base game, comes with 15 missions, split into two parts.
 In both parts, you advance through all of the four eras, completing various objectives with one final objective for each mission.

 In the first part of the game, Tropico must declare independence from the Crown, a spin on the British Empire.
 The player is also introduced to the campaign's primary antagonist, Leon Kane, the leader of The Order.
-Once the island has gained its independence (and thus ending the Colonial Era), the player, represented by "El Presidente" and his dynasty, must win three bets against the US President to befriend him; at the same time, a real estate tax must be paid continuously to the Crown.
+Once the island has gained its independence (and thus ending the Colonial Era), the player, represented by "El Presidente" and his dynasty, must win three bets against the US president to befriend him; at the same time, a real estate tax must be paid continuously to the Crown.
 In the next mission, the island must build and maintain a large army in order to fend off a pending invasion.
 Once the invasion is defeated, the player must accrue a large sum in their Swiss Bank Account in order to purchase Switzerland and get "Dr. Zweistein" onto the island.
 This leads onto a demonstration of the tourism mechanic, in which the player is tasked with paying fees to The Order while, at the same time, trying to get enough tourists onto the island.
 Once that is accomplished, the player must build a Nuclear Program building to avoid World War III.
 Then, the island must produce and export Uranium for The Order, while at the same time, stopping the protests and increasing strikes from destroying the economy.
-At the end of this mission, Kane's plan is revealed: he wants to use the uranium to build enough nuclear missiles and launch an attack on the entire world, killing most of the population.
+At the end of this mission, Kane's plan is revealed: becoming dissilusioned with his mission after seeing complete Human apathy for the countless conflicts, the Cold War's proxy wars chiefly among them, he deemed mankind too far gone and decided to use the uranium to build enough nuclear missiles and launch an attack on the entire world, killing most of the population before then restarting it with a small pool of Order-picked survivors.
 The player must then generate enough research points to build a time machine (thanks to Zweistein from earlier) and travel back in time, thus beginning part two and averting the nuclear war.